-To offer some clarity on what to expect in an unexpected year, we’re doing a special 4-part series on everything parents should know about college admissions during COVID.
-Read them in order, or click a topic below to jump straight to any post that interests you:
+To offer some clarity on what to expect in an unexpected year, we have a special 4-part series on everything parents should know about college admissions during COVID.

 To Test or Not to Test: How COVID Affects the SAT and ACT